DNA64/winclassic/README.md

 - When I sync the system using Hakchi2 CE my files aren't updated?

 > This drove me crazy when I was testing things.
 I found transferring
 >  files over ftp more reliable.
+Just remember, any future syncs may remove files ftp'd over and cause issues if you don't re-copy them again after syncing.

+- Getting errors using a USB drive?

+Aside from the typical issues one might face, if you have installed windows to your system and have placed it into a folder, at this time you'll need to manually edit the dosbox.conf files with the proper destination address.
+This will be fixed in a future update.
+Just change the part in bold below in the dosbox.conf files to match the proper destination on your USB drive:
+"/media/hakchi/games/snes-usa/**000**/CLV-O-HNUZA"

 # Uninstalling Windows

-Uninstalling Windows is NOT as simple as removing a game from your system, un-checking it in H2CE and then syncing with the system will remove the icon from your system, but not remove the Windows installation.
+Uninstalling Windows is NOT as simple as removing a game from your system.
+Un-checking it in H2CE and then syncing with the system will remove the icon from your system, but not remove the Windows installation.

 In order to remove the Windows installation completely and correctly, perform the following steps.

 ## Step 1.

-Select the Windows 3.x program in your H2CE apps list again and press `F4` to locate the `dosbox.conf` file and replace it with the one from the "Un-install" folder on the github page.
+Select the Windows 3.x program in your H2CE apps list again and press `F4` to locate the `dosbox.conf` file and replace it (Drag & Drop) with one from the appropriate "Un-install" folder on the github page.

+*For example, if you have a North American SNES Classic and installed Windows to a USB drive, you would use:*
+ `DOSBox Configs/snes/usa/usb/un-install/dosbox.conf`

 ## Step 2.